unodatasciences/dds/content/english/faculty/betty-love.md

 ---
 bg_image: images/backgrounds/page-title.jpg
-bio:
-Betty is a Professor in the Mathematical and Data Sciences Department at the University of Nebraska at Omaha.
-Her research interests include Mathematical Programming and Optimization, Predictive Analytics, and Mathematics Education
+bio: Betty is a Professor in the Mathematical and Data Sciences Department at the University of Nebraska at Omaha.
+Her research interests include Mathematical Programming and Optimization, Predictive Analytics, and Mathematics Education.
 contact:
 - icon: ti-email
   link: mailto:blove@unomaha.edu